Recovering Damages for Internal Trauma in Ada, OK

 Aortic Injury

-Aortic rupture or laceration is often fatal.
+Aortic injury is often fatal.

 Diaphragm Injuries